I was going to do a post about breastfeeding but for you to understand my breastfeeding journey I would first need to tell you about LP’s birth.

 The hospital contacted the on call community midwife, who rang me back immediately.
 She said that I sounded like I was dealing with the pain and to take a couple of paracetemol and ring her when it got unbearable.
 So I did exactly that.

-I took paracetemol, put my tens machine on and carried on bouncing on my ball watching TV!
-I sent Hubby to bed as I thought at least one of us should get some sleep!
-Unfortunately about ten minutes later I was physically sick and called Hubby down to be with me.
-I couldn’t take any more paracetemol as wasn’t sure whether the first lot had been digested, so I just carried on bouncing on the ball watching TV whilst Hubby dozed on the sofa.
+I took paracetamol, put my tens machine on and carried on bouncing on my ball watching TV!
+I sent Dave to bed as I thought at least one of us should get some sleep!
+Unfortunately about ten minutes later I was physically sick and called Dave down to be with me.
+I couldn’t take any more paracetamol as wasn’t sure whether the first lot had been digested, so I just carried on bouncing on the ball watching TV whilst Dave dozed on the sofa.

 I had it in my head that the midwife would come out when the pain was really unbearable and I’d only be 1cm dilated, so I focused on getting through the pain for as long as possible!
 I just kept focusing on the next hour in the clock and trying to get to that hour.
 In the end I got to 3:30am and rang the midwife.
 She said she’d come straight over and it would take about 20 minutes.
 She said to inflate the birthing pool but not to fill it up until she’d examined me.
 I also wasn’t allowed to use the gas and air until she arrived.

 I focused on those next 20 minutes and they came and went.
 The midwife got lost en route and arrived at 4:30am.

 She then examined me.
 Looked confused and asked if she could examine me again.
 I obviously agreed and she said I was 8cms dilated!!
 8 whole cms!!
 At this point my waters went, I’d completely forgotten about my waters!

 So Dave filled the birthing pool, which takes an hour!
 I carried on bouncing on my ball and at 6am I was allowed in the pool and I started on the gas and air.